mjoblin/vibinui/README.md

 #### Lyrics

+Lyrics will be shown for the currently-playing track (when available).

 ![Current track lyrics]

 #### Lyrics from AirPlay source

+Lyrics will also be shown for tracks not coming from local media (such as AirPlay).

 ![Current track airplay]

 #### Waveform

+The waveform will be shown for tracks coming from local media.
+The playhead position can be changed from the waveform.

 ![Current track waveform]

 ### Playlists

 Vibin supports custom Playlist creation.
 Playlists can be saved for later use.
+The detailed Playlist view shows more information than the summary view.

 #### Detailed view